Douglous-Sobei/alx-system_engineering-devops/README.md

-This is my first assignment
+This is my first assignment and it is in progress